 Final Tips To Running A Curiosity Project

 - Be a guide You’re facilitating a classroom full of curious kids engaged in self-directed research.
 This may be your most challenging assignment yet! :) During this time, remember to remain a vigilant guide.
+Sometimes you need to step in, other times you don’t.
 Help students stay on track, but don’t nag.
 Constantly conference with students, but allow them to explore their topics at a natural pace.
-Above all, keep this time authentically exciting and interesting for your kids.
+Above all, keep this time authentically interesting for your kids!
+It’s quite a balancing act.

 - Keep track of student progress It’s fine if students move at different rates.
 Anyone who “finishes” with a topic can present and move on to a new puzzlement.
 However, it’s probably wise to have a progress chart to monitor the class and be aware of stragglers and rushers.
 These types of students may need you to help by: